 To be ever closer to you is to be completely away from you first.
 I learned that the whole time you were gone.
 Before then, it was impossible to be alone.
 From the beginning my life was crowded with people; there was never a lack of attention and I was secretly spoiled by it.
 Then you were everywhere I went.
 You slumped against the door when I was in the bathroom, you gazed steadily into the store, the building, the entrance, or just a general direction from which I left you, you occupied my seat in the car, my side of the bed, ahead of me in time, knowing that’s where I was going—you had to be everywhere.
 Before long, anywhere without you, became a nowhere.

 I wanted to tell you I went on a long quest of quelling my fear of being alone these few years, after you left.
 Sometimes it came disguised in a cloak of inspiring desire and seductive passion.
 But when I am back with myself, I know it all comes from a loss of you.

 Now the aloneness is abundant.
 I have nothing but time.
 One evening I sat by the window and watched the sky go from full blue to full black.
 It must have taken two or three hours.
 The old sense of forlornness was with me.

-Do you know there’s a purplish pink, splashed with white, glowing with uncertainty, in the sky’s transition from full blue to full black?
+Do you know there’s a purplish pink, splashed with white, glowing with gold and silver, in the sky’s transition from full blue to full black?
 It’s like between life and death there’s a cautiously balanced, suspended state.
-While brief, when you are in it it feels like forever, its pearly luster both a gloat of resurgent happiness, and a burning hint of permanence.
+While brief, when you are in it it feels like forever, its pearly luster both a gloat of the last, resurgent happiness, and a burning hint of descending permanence.

 I wish your life had that transition.
 I wish it passed through a pinkly purple before the darkness fell.